 Hôtel Beau Rivage (107, quai des États-Unis, Promenade des Anglais)

-When he arrives in Nice on December 25 1917, Matisse rents a long and narrow room.
-The banal decor of the room is improved by the presence of a large window overlooking the sea.
-He paints there his first “Nice Interiors”.
+When he arrived in Nice on December 25, 1917, Matisse rented a long and narrow room.
+The banal decor of the room was improved by the presence of a large window overlooking the sea.
+He painted there his first “Nice Interiors”.

 When I realized that every morning I would see this light again, I could not describe my joy.
 I decided not to leave Nice, and I stayed there practically all my life.Bridault, 1952, quoted in Henri Matisse, Écrits et propos sur l’art, Paris, Hermann, 1971, p.
 123

 Looking for a studio, Matisse rented from his friend Léonce Pelletier a flat next to the Hôtel Beau Rivage, on the Promenade.
 Matisse’s son, Pierre, posed there for the famous painting Le violoniste à la fenêtre (Musée national d’art moderne, Centre Pompidou, Paris).